Here are answers to questions that prospective graduate students frequently ask.

 - Is the GRE exam a prerequisite for admission?

-- Graduate Record Examination (GRE) scores will NOT be required for Fall 2022 Admissions.
-The executive decision to temporarily waive the GRE requirement will be for the Fall 2022 admission cycle only.
+- Graduate Record Examination (GRE) scores will be required for Fall 2024 Admissions.

 - Do you require the subject test for the GRE?